 Set aside time each day to pay attention to what’s going on with your mind and body.
 Be mindful of what’s happening when you are going through the motions at work and at home.
 Eat mindfully, too!
 Slow down to enjoy what’s in front of you instead of rushing through your meals.
 A mindfulness practice can alleviate excess stress and keep your brain and gut in peaceful communication.

 6. Take long walks in nature . . . barefoot.

 Taking a walk in nature can really boost the harmonious connection between your brain and your gut.
 Walking allows us to reconnect mind and body.
 And walking barefoot in nature can help to balance hormones and eliminate feelings of stress.
 Go to the beach or a park where you can take off your shoes . . . be free and enjoy the beneficial biological effects of walking on the earth.

 7. Don’t forget to Innercise!

-It's important to exercise your brain . . . just as you exercise the rest of your body.
-Innercisesare scientifically proven mental activities that can help you to discover your hidden story, eliminate self-sabotage, reprogram your brain for success, and help you accomplish your goals.
+It’s important to exercise your brain . . . just as you exercise the rest of your body.
+Innercise® is scientifically proven mental activities that can help you to discover your hidden story, eliminate self-sabotage, reprogram your brain for success, and help you accomplish your goals.

 Want to learn more?

-Now that you're familiar with the connection between your brain and your gut and know some key ways to keep the relationship between the two healthy and happy, check out the groundbreaking advice from nutritionist and fat loss expert, Ari Whitten.
+Now that you’re familiar with the connection between your brain and your gut and know some key ways to keep their relationship healthy and happy, check out this free, groundbreaking training for Winning the Game of Weight-loss.

 We’d love to hear from you!

 Please leave your comments and/or questions in the section below.